pvarentsov/go-backend-template/README.md

 ### Configuration

-Configuring is based on the environment variables.
+Configuration is based on the environment variables.
 See [.env.template](./config/env/.env.template).

 ```shell
 # Expose env vars before and start server